 by Jason Pompey

-Virginia State’s football team won a 28-21 overtime thriller against Bowie State University on Saturday, order Oct.
+Virginia State’s football team won a 28-21 overtime thriller against Bowie State University on Saturday, Oct.
 1st in Rogers Stadium.
-Junior quarterback, vialis 40mg Jarred Battle threw a 21 yard TD pass to wide receiver Timothy Paulk sending the game into overtime with 16 seconds left in the game.
+Junior quarterback, Jarred Battle threw a 21 yard TD pass to wide receiver Timothy Paulk sending the game into overtime with 16 seconds left in the game.
 Battle rushed for a 2 yard score to win the game in overtime bringing the Trojans to a 3-2 overall record and 2-1 record in the CIAA conference.

 The Trojans won their first overtime game since 2007 and it was an exciting one for the home fans.
-Both teams played great defensively, treat but with three scores in the final three minutes of the game including overtime, Virginia State University came from behind and defeated Bowie State University in overtime thanks to their defense.
+Both teams played great defensively, but with three scores in the final three minutes of the game including overtime, Virginia State University came from behind and defeated Bowie State University in overtime thanks to their defense.

 Bowie State took a 14-7 lead late in the fourth quarter with 3:37 left on a 3 yard run by Tariq Jones and a Michael Gagne kick.
 On the ensuing kickoff, senior defensive back Howard Spencer returned an 88 yard kickoff return for the Trojans to tie the game up at 14.